guilhemmarchand/trackme/docs/userguide.rst

 - If a data source or host is set to ``sourcetype``, what conditions the state is meeting the monitoring rules for that sourcetype only (default behaviour)
 - If it is set to ``index``, instead of defining a red state because the monitoring conditions are not met, we will consider if there are events available at the index level according to the monitoring rules
-- The purpose of this feature is to allow interracting with this data source (in that context let's talk about sourcetypes) without generating an alert as long as data is actively sent to that index
+- The purpose of this feature is to allow interacting with this data source (in that context let's talk about sourcetypes) without generating an alert as long as data is actively sent to that index

 **Associate to a logical group:**